dataminer-site/dataminer-site.github.io/docs/archive/0.10/extensions/spatial.md

 ## Spatial Copy Functions

-Much like the `ST_Read` table function the spatial extension provides a GDAL based `COPY` function to export DuckDB tables to different geospatial vector formats.
+Much like the `ST_Read` table function the spatial extension provides a GDAL based `COPY` function to export DataMiner tables to different geospatial vector formats.
 For example to export a table to a GeoJSON file, with generated bounding boxes, you can use the following query:

 ```sql